ejbrun/koopman_learning_tropical_cyclone/README.md

 The Koopman operator allows to capture complex, nonlinear dyanmics via a infinite-dimensional linear operator.
 Finite dimensional approximations of the Koopman operator can be used for example spectral analysis of nonlinear systems and forecasting of nonlinear dynamics.
 For this study, the [CLIMADA](https://github.com/CLIMADA-project/climada_python) python package serves as a starting point.
 It provides tropical cylone track data, and has build-in functionalities for risk assessment and economic exposure analysis.

 In this context, I aim to test two different Koopman-based approaches.
 The first ansatz follows a kernel-based approach for approximating Koopman operators in reproducing kernel Hilberg spaces (see [kooplearn](https://github.com/Machine-Learning-Dynamical-Systems/kooplearn) python package).
 Secondly, I want to investigate the recent [Koopman Neural Forecaster](https://github.com/google-research/google-research/tree/master/KNF) architecture.
 This architecture is build from a local and a global Koopman operator (implemented as trainable deep neural networks (multi-layer perceptron and transformers)), both capturing local respectively global behaviour of the time series.
 This is combined with a feedback loop, that is designed to capture and correct for spontaneous, sudden shifts and distortions in the temporal distribution.

+For the Koopman Neural Forecaster, I plan to test several potential improvement directions.
+For example the selection of observable functions seems sub-optimal.
+There is some redundancy in the observable functions and there are only very few non-linear functions (discussed in more detail below), which are crucial for learning non-linear dynamics.
+Apart from reducing redundancy and increasing the non-linearity content of the observable functions, I aim to replace the (slow) attention mechanism with random feature kernels as described in [Rethinking Attention with Performers](https://arxiv.org/abs/2009.14794).

 ## Setup